Lucas04-nhr/HUST-China_2024/wiki/protocol.md

 3. Place the tube at 42 °C for 90s and transfer it to the ice immediately to bathe for 2 min.
 4. Add 700 $\mathrm{\mu L}$ non-antibiotics liquid LB to the tube and incubate it in a shaker at 37 °C for 20 min.
 5. Take solid LB medium, add antibiotics and pour the plate.
-6. Centrifugate at 5000 r/min for 2 min, pour out part of the supernatant, re-suspend it, spread it on a plate, and incubate it at 37 °C.
+6. Centrifugate at 5000 rpm for 2 min, pour out part of the supernatant, re-suspend it, spread it on a plate, and incubate it at 37 °C.

 ### *E. coli* conservation

-Add 800 $\mathrm{\mu L}$ 50% glycerol aqueous solution to the seed preservation tube for high-pressure steam sterilization, mix with 800$\mathrm{\mu L}$ bacteria solution, and store at -20 °C.
+Add 800 $\mathrm{\mu L}$ 50% glycerol aqueous solution to the seed preservation tube for high-pressure steam sterilization, mix with 800 $\mathrm{\mu L}$ bacteria solution, and store at -20 °C.

 # Expression Validation

 ### Preparation of *Pseudomonas putida* KT2440 competent cells

-1. Put *P. putida* KT2440 into 3 mL LB liquid culture medium with chloramphenicol resistance and inoculate at 30°C for overnight cultivation shaking at 220 rpm.
+1. Put *P. putida* KT2440 into 3 mL LB liquid culture medium with chloramphenicol resistance and inoculate at 30 °C for overnight cultivation shaking at 220 rpm.
-2. Take 1 mL of overnight cultured bacterial solution and inoculate it into 50 mL of LB liquid culture medium with chloramphenicol resistance at 30°C, shaking at 220 rpm, and cultivate until the $\mathrm{OD_{600}}$ reaches approximately 0.6.
+2. Take 1 mL of overnight cultured bacterial solution and inoculate it into 50 mL of LB liquid culture medium with chloramphenicol resistance at 30 °C, shaking at 220 rpm, and cultivate until the $\mathrm{OD_{600}}$ reaches approximately 0.6.
 3. Centrifuge at 5000 rpm for 10 min.
 Discard the supernatant and resuspend the bacteria in 5 mL of buffer on ice.
 4. Repeat step 3) for 2-3 times and suspend the plaque with 100 $\mathrm{\mu L}$ of buffer solution.
-Transfer the resuspended cells into 1.5 mL sterile centrifuge tubes and store them in the -20°C for future use.
+Transfer the resuspended cells into 1.5 mL sterile centrifuge tubes and store them in the -20 °C for future use.

 ### Electroporation for *Pseudomonas putida* KT2440